16 October 2018

 Inflatable packaging materials that can be stored flat and inflated when needed can:

-A little air goes a long way toward opening up valuable warehouse space and helping operations leaders breathe a sigh of relief that they can keep labor processes efficient and easy to execute, no matter how many SKUs they have to manage.
+A little air goes a long way toward opening up valuable warehouse space and helping operations leaders breathe a sigh of relief that they can keep labour processes efficient and easy to execute, no matter how many SKUs they have to manage.